microsoft/alguidelines/content/BCPatterns/generic-method-pattern/index.md

 }
 ```

 This practice improves readability.
-In fact, by doing this, you just extended the suggesions-list in VSCode (IntelliSense) indicating a new method that your class can do.
+In fact, by doing this, you just extended the suggestions-list in VSCode (IntelliSense) indicating a new method that your class can do.
 This is very convenient for the developer that might need your new method.

 *Note - it could very well be that there simply isn't any table that can act as a class for our method.
 In that case, you could use a codeunit as well.*